rantahar/introduction-to-mpi/_episodes/03-mpi_send_recv.md

 teaching: 5
 exercises: 20
 questions:
-- "How do I send data from one rank to another"
+- "How do I send data from one rank to another?"
 objectives:
 - "Introduce the `MPI_Send` and `MPI_Recv` functions"
 keypoints:
-- "Use `MPI_Send` to send messages"
+- "Use `MPI_Send` to send messages."
-- "And `MPI_Recv` to receive them"
+- "And `MPI_Recv` to receive them."
-- "`MPI_Recv` will block the program until the message is received"
+- "`MPI_Recv` will block the program until the message is received."
 ---

 ## Communication
-In this section we will use two MPI library functions functions to send data from one rank to another.
+In this section we will use two MPI library functions to send data from one rank to another.
 These are `MPI_Send` and `MPI_Recv`.
 They are the basic building blocks for essentially all of the more specialized MPI commands described later.